 When you’ve been injured in a car accident, correctly identifying the at-fault party is key to recovering compensation for your damages.
 Damages awarded in personal injury claims address your lost wages, medical bills, pain and suffering, mental anguish, property damage, and more.

 So what happens when you’re wrongly accused of causing a car accident?

-If you’ve been named as the liable party despite knowing that you were not responsible for the collision, Buckingham Barrera Vega Law Firm can help.
-We know how to dispute car accident fault and will conduct an in-depth investigation to determine what really happened.
+If you’ve been named as the liable party despite knowing that you were not responsible for the collision, Buckingham & Vega Law Firm can help.
+Our team of Albuquerque car crash attorneys know how to dispute fault and will conduct an in-depth investigation to determine what really happened.

 Who Decides Who Is at Fault for a Car Accident?

 Multiple parties often play a role in deciding who was at fault for an auto accident, including police officers, insurance adjusters, and lawyers.

 - Police officers – Police officers respond to the scene of the accident, record important information, issue citations, speak with drivers and eyewitnesses, and create accident reports.
 Accident reports do not necessarily contain a final determination regarding fault.
 However, when liability is abundantly clear (such as in the case of a drunk driver), the accident report may contain a statement assigning fault to one driver.

 - Insurance adjusters – Sometimes referred to as a claims adjuster, an insurance adjuster is an individual from the insurance company who investigates claims.
 The results of this investigation will determine whether the insurer decides to pay for damages.

 - Lawyers – Insurance companies prioritize profits over paying injury claims, which is where lawyers come in.
 Personal injury attorneys investigate the circumstances surrounding accidents, collect evidence, speak with eyewitnesses, deal with the insurance company, and negotiate fair settlements on behalf of their clients.